openpolis/django-popolo/README.rst

 Notes on mysociety's fork
 -------------------------
-mysociety/django-popolo is a fork of this project where integer ID's are used instead of slugs.
-Otherwise the two projects are functionally equivalent.
+`mysociety/django-popolo <https://github.com/mysociety/django-popolo>`_ is a fork of this project where integer IDs are used instead of slugs.

+Our `numeric-id` branch has numerical ids, as well, but slugs are still used for the 4 main classes (Person, Organization, Post, Membership).
+Slugs are used through the Permalinkable behavior, that adds the `slug` field to the class, populating it accordin to rules defined in each class.